 Which is probably why the thing I most remember about Christmas’s in those years were the candlelight services.
 Every Christmas Eve we held a candlelight service at church.
-Real candles were used and we sang worshipful Christmas carols.
+Real candles were used and we sang worshipful Christmas songs.
 It was simple, sweet and peaceful.
 For years, I tried to recreate those candlelight services in my own home.
 I only wanted clear lights, candles and songs that were worshipful.
 I’d create this atmosphere and sit at night in my “candlelight” soaking in the experience.
-That was more Christmas to me than trees, decorations, trips to the mall, presents or any other typical Christmas tradition.
+That was more Christmas to me than any other typical Christmas tradition.

-I had always craved the Presence of the Lord as that was the one place I felt peace.
+I craved the Presence of the Lord as that was the one place I felt peace.
 I could escape for a moment when His Presence would overshadow me.
 It was the same effect I felt standing in front of our living room window after a rain.
 It was Him.
-I would rest there and relax for a moment in that reprieve from the demonic vortex that was my life.
+I would rest there and press in for a momentary reprieve from the demonic vortex that was my life.
 That is what I sought.

 Since then, I’ve found the place of Peace but it’s not because of a time of year or a season.
 I spend time daily in His Presence and that is my breath – my oxygen.
 It is what gives me life.
-And that is something I get to experience every day.
-I don’t have to wait for a certain time of year, a tree, presents or jingle bells to find it.
+And that is something I get to experience every day now.
+I don’t have to wait for a certain time of year, white lights, candles and certain music to find it.
 His Presence is available every moment.

-People look to many things to bring them comfort and stir their excitement.
+People look to many things to bring them comfort or stir their excitement.
 Unfortunately, sentimental traditions can quickly become false refuges.
-Oh, one can throw Jesus in there now and again to make sure they don’t totally ignore Him but in reality – true reality – what they are celebrating isn’t really Him.
-It’s family, memories, feel-good moments.
-It’s trying to revive a feeling that is largely based on the past and emotional responses.
-The “Christmas spirit” is not the Holy Spirit.
+Oh, one can throw Jesus in there now and again to make sure they don’t totally ignore Him but in reality – true reality – what they are celebrating isn’t always Him.
+It’s family, memories, feel-good moments – which are not bad things.
+But it is important to remember the “Christmas spirit” is not the Holy Spirit.